 The terrain varies greatly along the route, ranging from well-constructed pathways of varying widths to the original cobblestoned roadway.
 Sections can become particularly muddy and slippery following heavy rain.
 It is recommended that you seek advice before cycling this route if you are less confident on a bike.

-Walk the historic Hapuawhenua Viaduct (cyclists dismount on the viaduct) and enjoy both old and new viaducts and native forest surrounds.
+You can walk the historic Hapuawhenua Viaduct (cyclists dismount on the viaduct) and enjoy both old and new viaducts and the native forest surrounds.
 The limestone cliff that is visible high up on top of Raetihi Hill is a reminder that this area was once under the sea.
 From here there are good stands of kahikatea, rimu, mataī and ponga along the way down to the Hapuwhuenua tunnel, where you can explore and marvel at the workmanship of yesteryear before heading back on the trail.
 You will ride over the cobblestones and into the native bush once again before reaching the top of the Ohakune Old Coach Road, weaving your way through rolling farmland with views over the spectacular Ohakune Basin.

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.
 Bikes and transport can be organised from Ohakune.

 (Stage One of the Mountains to Sea Cycleway)